 "Oh Leon...I couldn't be so selfish to keep you here just because I think I love you.
 I want you to be happy with whomever is waiting for you out there."

 "My sister."
 He whispered, as a memory played beneath his shuttered lids.
 "Her name is Sophie.
-My clan..."
+My pack..."
 Leon trailed off as Sora hugged him and rubbed her cheek against his.

 "Don't worry.
 I understand.
 Will you think of me when you go?
 I want to be selfish at least in that aspect and hope that you will remember me."